Simple API Integration

 this.endpoint = endpoint;

-this.keyExchange = new LatticeBasedKEM(); // Post-quantum key exchange
+this.keyExchange = new LatticeBasedKEM(); // Post-quantum key commerce

 this.cipher = new QuantumResistantCipher();